halos-business-support/WordpressQuickInstall/README.md

 <h1>About</h1>

 Welcome to the Halos Business Support Github Account.
-This repository contains code for installing Apache, MariaDB, PHP and Wordpress on Ubuntu Servers.
-It was originally designed for use on Ubuntu 20.04 LTS on AWS.
+This repository contains code for installing Apache, MariaDB, PHP and Wordpress on virgin Ubuntu Servers.
+It was originally designed for use on Ubuntu 20.04 LTS on AWS but may work with other flavours.
 This collection of scripts will do the following.

 1. Install Apache, MariaDB and PHP
 2. Install Wordpress